 If the person whom the order is being sought against does not consent to the Order, the matter will then be listed for a hearing on a separate day.
-At the hearing, a magistrate will hear all of the evidence and decide whether to make an Apprehended Violence Order based on the situation.
+At the hearing, a magistrate will hear all of the evidence and decide whether to make an AVO based on the situation.

 What will the court consider?

-In deciding to make an Apprehended Violence Order against a person, the court considers whether it is satisfied, on the balance of probabilities that a person has reasonable grounds to fear, and does in fact fear:
+In deciding to make an AVO against a person, the court considers whether it is satisfied, on the balance of probabilities that a person has reasonable grounds to fear, and does in fact fear:

 - the commission of a personal violence offence against his or herself; or

 - the engagement of the other person in conduct in which that person intimidates or stalks the person seeking the order.